simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 09 VectorStore Ollama.md

 Let's jump in.

 ---
-**Part 1 - Establish an OpenAI Account**
+**Part 1 - Complete Ollama Local Setup**

-If you have not already done so, setup an account with OpenAI.
-The instructions are in the **Lab Setup** document.
+If you have not already done so, complete the instructions for running Ollama in your local environment.
+See the "Setup Process for Docker" and "Setup Process for Ollama" section in the **Lab Setup** guide.
+Make sure your Ollama container is running.

 ---
 **Part 2 - Setup the Project**

-1. Open the _/student-files/lab8-vectorstore-openai_ project in your IDE.
+1. Open the _/student-files/lab8-vectorstore-ollama_ project in your IDE.
 The project should be free of compiler errors at this point.
 Address any issues you see before continuing.

 1. Find the TODO instructions.
 Work through the TODO instructions in order!

 1. Open the **application.yml** file.

 1. **TODO-01:** Establish the following configuration entries:
-  * Set `spring.application.name` to "Lab8 VectorStore with OpenAI" or something similar.
+  * Set `spring.application.name` to "Lab8 VectorStore with Ollama" or something similar.
   * Set `spring.main.web-application-type` to none to run as a non-web application.
 Spring AI applications can run as web applications, but these exercises avoid this distraction.
   * Set `spring.ai.retry.max-attempts` to 1 to fail fast to save time if you have errors.
   * Set `spring.ai.retry.on-client-errors` to false since there is typically no point in retrying a client (vs server) error.
-  * Set `spring.ai.openai.embedding.enabled` to true to enable the embedding model.
+  * Set `spring.ai.ollama.embedding.enabled` to true to enable the embedding model.
-  * Set `spring.ai.openai.embedding.options.model` to text-embedding-ada-002, or see https://platform.openai.com/docs/models/embeddings for latest list.
+  * Set `spring.ai.ollama.base-url` to http://localhost:11434 unless you are running Ollama from a different URL.

 ```
 spring:
-  application.name: Lab8 VectorStore with OpenAI
+  application.name: Lab8 VectorStore with Ollama
   main.web-application-type: none     # Do not start a web server.
   ai:
     retry:
       max-attempts: 1      # Maximum number of retry attempts.
       on-client-errors: false   # Do not retry 4xx errors.
-    openai:
-      api-key: NEVER-PLACE-SECRET-KEY-IN-CONFIG-FILE
+    ollama:
+      base-url: http://localhost:11434  # Default base URL when you run Ollama from Docker
       embedding:
         enabled: true
-        options:
-          model: text-embedding-ada-002
 ```

 ---